CortexIntelligentAutomation/docs/content/en/docs/2025.1/getting-started/on-premise/add-innovation-to-72/single-server-without-ha/installation/install-application-server.md

 # {{< param title >}}

 This guide describes how to install the Application Server components on the server.
-Please ensure that the [Pre-Installation steps for adding {{% ctx %}} Innovation to {{% ctx %}} 7.2][] have been completed before starting the installation..
+Please ensure that the [Pre-Installation steps for adding {{% ctx %}} to {{% ctx %}} 7.2][Pre-Installation] have been completed before starting the installation..

 ## Install Microsoft .NET Framework 4.7.2